A craftsman home is a highly sought after type of house. Lots of people who go house shopping look for a place with character.

 You might think that little bushes have no place in the yard of your stately craftsman.
 You can however use them as a neat and tidy border rather than putting up a fence.
 All the green makes the white tapered columns stand out prominently.

-Who doesn’t love a large flourishing rosebush?
+Another option is a rose bush.
 By filling your flower beds with them, you can get away with tending only roses instead of needing three or four kinds of plants to round it out.

 Mixing Up the Plants